-The observation that certain Indo-European consonants (mainly stops) undergo regular changes in the Germanic languages that are not seen in non-Germanic languages such as Greek or Latin.
+The observation that certain Indo-European consonants (mainly stops) undergo regular changes in the Germanic languages which are not seen in others such as Greek or Latin.
 Examples include p becoming f so that Latin pedem corresponds to English foot and German Fuss.
 The principle was set out by Jacob Grimm in his German grammar (2nd edition, 1822).

 Oraciones de ejemplo

 - In accordance with Grimm's law, the ‘h ‘in Greek corresponds to ‘s ‘in English, while ‘d ‘may soften to ‘t ‘and ‘p ‘or ‘b ‘to ‘f ‘or ‘v‘.